shimondoodkin/nodejs-meta-templates/README.md

 ### todo:
 to add parsing of first ; position for output shortcut tag to allow easyier convertion to non bloking style if needed.
-later i plan to rewrite it to support html paritials with sizzle css selector. like styling html with paritial html. later i plan to enhance the api and the module structure. for now what i we have here is enought for me.
+later I plan to rewrite it to support html paritials with sizzle css selector. like styling html with paritial html. later I plan to enhance the api and the module structure. for now what I we have here is enought for me.